-- Measles, mumps, rubella vaccine: two doses of combined vaccine (the last being after 1980) or proof of immunity to each by titer. - Diphtheria, tetanus, pertussis vaccine: Childhood series of 4 doses, and tdap (tetanus diphtheria pertussis) booster within the past ten years. - Hepatitis B vaccine: 3 doses or 2-dose series of Recombivax® HB (licensed for children aged 11-15 years). - TB skin test (PPD) done within last calendar year.
-If the TB skin test is positive, then a follow-up with a negative T-SPOT.TB blood test is required.
+- Measles, mumps, rubella vaccine: two doses of combined vaccine (the last being after 1980) or proof of immunity to each by titer. - Diphtheria, tetanus, pertussis vaccine: Childhood series of 4 doses, and tdap (tetanus diphtheria pertussis) booster within the past ten years. - Hepatitis B vaccine: 3 doses or 2-dose series of Recombivax® HB (licensed for children aged 11-15 years). - Negative TB test done within last calendar year.
+If the TB test is positive, then a follow-up with a negative T-SPOT.TB blood test is required.
 If the T-SPOT.TB blood test is positive, then a chest x-ray is required.
-If the chest x-ray is positive, proof of a full course of treatment is required. - Varicella (chickenpox) vaccine: 2 doses or titer. - Annual flu vaccine - COVID vaccine series or approved exemption, per agency requirements.
+If the chest x-ray is positive, proof of a full course of treatment is required. - Varicella (chickenpox) vaccine: 2 doses or titer. - Annual flu vaccine - Additional vaccines may be required or approved exemption, per Area Consortium of Educators (ACE) requirements.